tenzir/tenzir/tenzir/functional-test/README.md

 To run all tests, execute the `integration` target from cmake.

 To run all tests in this directory, use `bats tests/`.
-Note that all paths are computed relative to the test file, so bats can be invoked from any directory.

 To run all tests in a specific test file, use e.g. `bats tests/version.test`

+Note that bats can be invoked from any directory, since all paths are computed relative to the test file.

 To run the set of tests that failed during the last run of bats, the `--filter-status failed` option can be used.
 This can also